rakzcs/cookbook/soup/Creamy White Bean Lemon Pesto Orzo Soup.md

 3. **Add Beans and Kale:** Stir in beans, kale, and season.
 Simmer until orzo is al dente.
 4. **Final Touches:** Mix in pesto, milk, Parmesan, and lemon.
 5. **Serve:** Enjoy the soup with extra Parmesan, black pepper, and fresh herbs.

-Enjoy this comforting and hearty soup, perfect for a cozy meal.